Bluejay and suet winder bird feeder

 Basic Backyard Bird Feeding

 Bird feeding has become a year round hobby for many people.
 We have found that using a good quality bird seed allows our customers to see and feed more beautiful birds and puts less waste on the ground.
 Here are some suggestions on basic backyard bird feeding we learned from Bird Watcher’s and Rutgers’ Cook College Research and Extension.
-Create a habitat for bird feeding sections: Birds have three basic needs.
+Create a habitat for bird feeding sections Birds have three basic needs.
 They are shelter, food and water.
 Providing those needs in your backyard will increase a bird’s habitat.
 Thus, you will bring various bird species to your area.
 Creating a bird habitat will help you learn to care for them, forming a bond between you and your new friends.

 Read More »